BoredLunatic/histoire-vuetify-design-system/README.md

 3. Component Template: Show 1 or more components
 4. Display Template: Show a piece of data or computed property.

-If you just want to update some basic styling or do something like hide a variant, the complete list below will be useless for you.
+If you just want to update some basic styling or do something like hide a variant, you can just look at the below examples.

-Below is a few examples for hiding a variant, changing classes, and updating text.
 Even further down is a complete list of attributes that are shared and ones that are unique.

 ### Example 1: Hiding a Variant